marcua/minitools/review/README.md

 # GitHub PR Review Comments Extractor

-A bookmarklet that extracts review comments from GitHub Pull Requests and copies them to your clipboard in Markdown format, ready to paste into Claude Code.
+A bookmarklet that extracts review comments from GitHub Pull Requests and copies them to your clipboard in Markdown format, ready to paste into your coding agent.

 ## Features